-Make a photo a favourite: Click the Favourite button in the toolbar.
-The photo appears in the Favourites album.
+Make a photo a favorite: Click the Favorite button in the toolbar.
+The photo appears in the Favorites album.

 View a photo’s location on a map: Scroll down to Places.
-Click Show Nearby Photos to see other photos from nearby locations.
+(You can scroll by using the mouse or swiping the trackpad even if scroll bars don’t appear.)
+Click Nearby Photos to see other photos from nearby locations.
 See View photos by location.

 View more photos of people in the photo: Scroll down to People to see the people identified in the photo.
 Double-click a person’s face to see other photos of that person.
-See View photos by who’s in them.
+See Find and identify photos of people.

-Show thumbnails of other photos in a collection or album: Choose View > Show Thumbnails.
-Swipe left or right to scroll through thumbnails or press the arrow keys.
+Show thumbnails of other photos below a photo viewed individually: Choose View > Show Thumbnails.
+Swipe left or right to scroll through thumbnails, or press the arrow keys.
 Drag the edge of the thumbnail bar up or down to change the size of thumbnails.

 Play Live Photos

 With some models of iPhone, you can shoot Live Photos, which capture a still image and the moments just before and after the image.